-On Saturday 22nd August 2020, the process will begin to dismantle and remove the Chamberlain Clock from its current home on the roundabout junction of Warstone Lane and Vyse Street.
+On Saturday 20th March 2021, the process will begin to reinstall the Chamberlain Clock in its original home on the roundabout junction of Warstone Lane, Vyse Street and Frederick Street.

 The History of Joseph Chamberlain

 Joseph Chamberlain is well known for his positive impact on the city of Birmingham with many locations and landmarks in the city dedicated to him.
 Yet more needs to be explored about his role in Government and the British Empire which is why as part of the restoration project, the Jewellery Quarter Townscape Heritage team will be conducting research on Chamberlain's history.

 For the safe removal of the Clock, road closures will be in place from 6 am Saturday 20th March until 6 pm Sunday 21st March.
 Affected routes include all roads leading up the Clock, including Frederick Street, Vyse Street and Warstone Lane with clear diversions in place.

 There will be full access to all frontages over the course of the weekend, and pedestrian access will not be affected meaning there will be minimal disruption to local businesses.
 However, there will be no through access, meaning you will need to follow the diversions that will be clearly signposted.

 National Express will be amending their routes, so make sure to check their website for amended timetables.

 The refurbishment of the Clock was a winning pledge in the Jewellery Quarter Business Improvement District’s (JQBID) 2017 renewal proposal.
 The project, led by the Jewellery Quarter Development Trust (JQDT), has been able to happen through funds raised by the JQBID and the Jewellery Quarter Townscape Heritage project (JQTH), a National Lottery Heritage Fund scheme.